nhsuk/connecting-to-services/README.md

 Environment variables are used to set application level settings for each environment.

+Environment variables need to be available within the process the application is running in.
+This can be done by setting the env vars on the command line or by adding them to a `.env` file.
+The `.env` file is excluded from being added to source control, it is likely to contain sensitive data which should not be checked in.
+A sample `.env` file is available `.env-sample` with some setting that can be renamed to `.env` so the application will use this.

 | Variable                           | Description                                                                                                                            | Default                                             | Required  |
 | :--------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------           | :-------- |
 | `ADOBE_TRACKING_URL`               | [Adobe Analytics](https://www.adobe.com/analytics/adobe-analytics.html) Dynamic Tag Management URL                                     |                                                     | No        |